 Load Cells for Material Testing Machines

 Load cells can be provided in capacities ranging from 5 N to 300 kN, depending on the machine being used and the test being performed.
-These are accurate, self-identifying full bridge strain gauged load cells which have been developed to meet international standards for load cell accuracy.
+These are accurate, self-identifying full bridge strain gauged load cells that have been developed to meet international standards for load cell accuracy.

 Extensometers for Material Testing Machines

-Plug and play extensometers have been designed to accurately measure elongation, determining results such as yield, modulus, proof stress and more.
+Plug and play extensometers have been designed to accurately measure elongation, determining results such as yield, modulus, proof stress, and more.
 These include: